Human Resource Services for Districts

 CalSTRS Counseling OfficeCall (800) 228-5453 to contact or make an appointment with a California State Teachers Retirement System (CalSTRS) counselor.
 STRS counselors have offices at the Sonoma County Office of Education, but they are contacted via the 800 number.

 Credential MonitoringAs required by law, the credentials of all Sonoma County teachers and school administrators must be registered in the county where they are employed.
 Today, much of the credential registration process occurs electronically.
 For local educators who need assistance applying for or renewing credentials, SCOE houses an onsite Credentials office.
 Credential Analysts are also available to work with districts and charter schools to ensure that all employed teachers hold the proper credentials for their position.
 Training and technical assistance on credentialing issues are available.

 FingerprintingSCOE provides a LiveScan Fingerprinting Service to assist districts in meeting state requirements for security screening of employees.
 We have also developed model guidelines for fingerprinting school volunteers, established half-price volunteer fingerprinting days, and formed a consortium to ensure more reliable volunteer security checks.

-Human Resources Training & AssistanceSCOE supports districts in key personnel matters by hosting quarterly meetings on human resources issues, assisting with reclassification studies, and working one-on-one with district staff on employment issues.
+Human Resources Training & AssistanceSCOE supports districts in key personnel matters by hosting quarterly meetings on human resources issues and working one-on-one with district staff on employment issues.
 Workshops on topics such as employee retirement, credentialing, performance evaluation, recognizing fraudulent identification, and documenting unsatisfactory employee performance are scheduled in response to district needs.